Can You Still Be Charged with Arson if You Start a Fire Accidentally?

 - For a fire that causes an inhabited structure or property to burn, penalties for arson may include a prison sentence of two, three, or four years, a county jail sentence of not more than one year, a fine, or both fine and imprisonment.

 - For fire of structure or forest land, arson is a felony offense and carries penalties that may include 16 months, two years, or three years in state prison, not more than six months in county jail, a fine, or both imprisonment and a fine.

 - For a fire of property, arson is charged as a misdemeanor.
 This crime does not include burning one’s own personal property, unless it causes injury to another person, or to forest land or property, or another person’s structure.

 The defenses our Los Angeles arson defense attorneys will raise will depend on the circumstances and facts in your case.
 Common defenses against arson include:

 - Insufficient evidence

-If you are facing charges of arson or unlawfully causing a fire, call Werksman Jackson & Quinn LLP at (213) 688-0460 right away.
+If you are facing charges of arson or unlawfully causing a fire in Los Angeles, call Werksman Jackson & Quinn LLP at (213) 688-0460 right away.
 Your best chance of obtaining the best possible outcome is to have experienced Los Angeles criminal defense lawyers in your corner, protecting your rights and your future.
 We have decades of experience handling some of the most complex, high-stakes cases in California.